andychav/domain-language/questions.md

     Ex: (cl []Command) func ...
         (sl []string) func ...

-## Could reflection be used to map the functions
+## Could reflection be used to map the functions?

+## Is it good practice to use the \_ as a way to match function types?